Damans227/personal-website/content/posts/preventing-unnecessary-re-evaluations-with-react-memo.md

   - JavaScript
   - React
 ---
+## What is `React.memo()` ?

 Using `memo` will cause React to skip rendering a component if its props have not changed.
 This can improve performance.

+## When to use `React.memo()` ?

+We can use `React.memo` if React component:

+- Will always render the same thing given the same props (i.e, if we have to make a network call to fetch some data and there’s a chance the data might not be the same, do not use it).

+- Renders expensively (i.e, it takes at least 100ms to render).

+- Renders often.

+If our component does not meet the above requirements, then we might not need to memoize it as using React.memo, in some cases, make performance worse as it’s more code for the client to parse.

+## Example:

 Following code sample uses `memo` to keep the `Todos` component from needlessly re-rendering by wrapping the `Todos` component export in `memo`: